gbmhunter/blog/content/programming/languages/c-plus-plus/containers.md

 std::array<int, 3> myArray = { 1, 2, 3};
 ```

-Note that a `std::array` is more restrictive than a C-style array in that the size must be provided at compile time. e.g.:
+A `std::array` is more restrictive than a C-style array in that the size must be provided at compile time. e.g.:

 ```c++
 int size = 4;